maxzhang686/jsnote/README.md

 ![find](noteimgs/section1b.png)

 **set up as a global value:**
-it's also quite common to use all uppercase characters there and separate words with an underscore, to make it really clear that this is a global value which you just hardcoded into the code.
+it's also quite common to use all uppercase characters there and separate words with an underscore, to make it really clear that this is a global value which you just 'hard coded' into the code.
 ```js
 const ATTACK_VALUE = 10;
 ```